 The optional reviver parameter is a function that takes two parameters, (key, value).
 It can filter and transform the results.
-It is called with each of the key/value pairs produced by the parse, and its return value is used instead of the original value.
+It is called with each of the key/value pairs produced by the parse, and its return value is used instead of the orginal value.
 If it returns what it received, the structure is not modified.
 If it returns undefined then the member is deleted from the result.

-- 1. Let T be the string obtained by ToString of text. - Let V be the value obtained by parsing I. Throw a SyntaxError exception if the text did not conform to the JSON grammar. - If the typeof the reviver parameter is 'function' - a.
-Return walk($\{"": V\}$, "").
-The walk function is an internal function described below. - Else 4. - a.
-Return V.
+Let T be the string obtained by ToString of text.

+Let V be the value obtained by parsing I. Throw a SyntaxError exception if the text did not conform to the JSON grammar.

+a.
+Return walk({"": I'}, "").
+The walk function is an internal function described below.

+4. Else

+Return V a.